 I can’t promise that I will do this for every recipe, because recipe testing is a long process and sometimes I may not have time for it (or we may not have the ability to eat or give away yet another batch of whatever the food is!), but I’ll do my best.

-Where to Buy Gluten-Free Flours in New Zealand
+Where to Buy Gluten-Free Flour in New Zealand

-Gluten-free baking in New Zealand used to be really hard – there weren’t a lot of options for places to buy products.
+Gluten-free baking (and shopping) in New Zealand used to be really hard – there weren’t a lot of options for places to buy products.